A home inspection is generally considered valid for 3 months — sometimes less, depending on circumstances.[1]

 - The fireplace

-Crucially, a general home inspection does NOT cover areas like:
+Crucially, a general home inspection does not cover issues like:[3]

 - Mold and pests